ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

        http_status
-        | Message associated with HTTP status code returned by CMCI
+        | The message associated with HTTP status code that is returned by CMCI.

         | **returned**: success
         | **type**: str